yewstack/yew/docs/advanced-topics/how-it-works.md

 }
 ```

+There's a useful tool called `cargo expand` which allows you to see the expansion of Rust macros.
+If you're confused as to why Yew is doing something, expanding the `html!` macro calls in your
+program can give you an insight into why something is happening. `cargo expand` isn't shipped with
+`cargo` by default so you'll need to install it with `cargo install cargo-expand` if you haven't
+already.
+We're going to give an example of what the output code might look like and how to navigate
+it.

 After expanding this macro we get an output which looks like this.
 Note that some additional code
 which the macro also outputs has been stripped out; that code is necessary because Rust only allows
 macros to be used in an item position but we're trying to output expressions – the code not shown